-3. Blackboard Build-your-Course Day (offered in late August and early in each semester)
+3. Blackboard build-your-course Day (offered in late August and early September in each semester)

-Face-to-face sessions will take place once a week (on Sunday from 1 - 3 pm) for five weeks, starting October 7 and ending on November 4.
+Face-to-face sessions will take place once a week (Wednesday from 1 - 3 pm) for five weeks, starting February 19 and ending on April 22.

 The goals of this track are to:

-- Prepare faculty on tenure track and practice lines with a strong teaching portfolio
+- Prepare faculty on the tenure track and practice lines with a strong teaching portfolio

-Two hours weekly for six weeks per semester (approximately 24 contact hours over one academic year) plus full-day TEC1 in August or early September.
-Preparation time, follow-up or online interaction time: One to two hours per week (UW) in the fall and spring semesters 2018-2019 and (MR) in the fall and spring semesters 2019-2020.
+Two hours weekly for six weeks per semester (approximately 24 contact hours over one academic year) plus a full-day teaching enhancement certificate in August or early September.
+Preparation time, follow-up, or online interaction time: One to two hours per week.
+Dates and times to be determined with each incoming cohort.

 The Faculty Institute of Learning and Teaching (FILT) is a year-long program of workshops, activities, and events within a learning community.
 Faculty who complete FILT receive a certificate accredited by the Canadian Society of Teaching and Learning in Higher Education.